 - It is the responsibility of the applicant to ensure the application is complete and all conditions are met (e.g., requisite comments and signatures are included).
 Normally, applications will consist of the application form, the written application, and any literature references and necessary appendices.
 Incomplete applications will not be considered.
 All communications regarding these grants can be hand delivered or directed to firstname.lastname@example.org

-- Applications are due by 4:30pm on Friday, April 7th, 2017.
+- Applications will be accepted in April 2018.
 If the deadline falls on a weekend or statutory holiday, the deadline will be extended to noon on the next business day.

 - Late submissions will not be accepted under any circumstances.
 Only complete application forms will be forwarded to the peer review committee.
 Statements of support from the appropriate individuals must be included on the application form to be considered complete.